 In the three years since the Eagles’ Super Bowl win, the hangover has yet to subside.
-The offense has fallen from third in points scored in 2017 to 26th this season, while their quarterback has devolved from the league’s MVP into a laughingstock.
+The offense has fallen from third in points scored in 2017 to 26th this season, while their quarterback has devolved from an MVP-caliber passer into a laughingstock.

 It’s hard to tell how much of the team’s collapse can be attributed directly to Pederson.
 Injuries and COVID-19 infections claimed a chunk of the Eagles’ roster, including most of their offensive line.
 This contributed heavily to Wentz’s struggles.
 Wentz took 50 sacks in 2020, which led the league.

 It cannot be overemphasized that the Eagles made their decision one week after the other six NFL teams who fired head coaches.
 Those teams are already well into their coaching searches.
 This gives the Eagles a late start on interviewing and choosing their next head coach.